 mysql> SELECT 1+1; # This comment continues to the end of line mysql> SELECT 1+1; -- This comment continues to the end of line mysql> SELECT 1 /* this is an in-line comment */ + 1; mysql> SELECT 1+ /* this is a multiple-line comment */ 1;

-Nested comments are not supported.
+Nested comments are not supported, are deprecated, and will be removed in a future MySQL release.
 (Under some conditions, nested comments might be permitted, but usually are not, and users should avoid them.)

 MySQL Server supports some variants of C-style comments.
 These enable you to write code that includes MySQL extensions, but is still portable, by using comments of the following form:

 In this case, MySQL Server parses and executes the code within the